 Buck's Rock Performing and Creative Arts Camp—New Milford

 Not all camps are archery and bug juice (do they still have bug juice?)
-Buck's Rock Performing and Creative Arts Camp is a sleepaway camp with a very specific mission.
+Buck's Rock Performing and Creative Arts Camp, located in the foothills of the Berkshire Mountains, is a sleepaway camp with a very specific mission.
 It's one that's been around since the early 1940s and draws creative campers from across the country.
-Every year kids aged nine to 18 are encouraged to unleash their creativity in over 30 fully equipped studios.
+Every year, kids ages 9 to 18 are encouraged to unleash their creativity in over 30 fully equipped studios.
 The staff are top of the heap and amazing things happen at Buck's Rock.